ody-dev/documentation/content/docs/database/_index.md

 weight: 5
 ---

-A high-performance database integration for ODY leveraging Swoole's coroutines.

 ## Overview

 The ODY Database module provides a connection pool implementation that works with popular PHP ORM solutions.
 It's